 - Lot Size: .107 acres / Zoning: Commercial

 , Regional Director

 Built c.1835, known as the oldest brick store in Warrenton.
 Located on prominent corner in downtown Warrenton, a Main Street town listed in the National Register offering Redevelopment Incentive Grant, Revolving Loan Program and tax credits!

 For over well 100 years this stately edifice has been known in Warrenton as the “Old Brick Store” earning the name as the lone survivor of several fires that ravaged the commercial district in the 19th and early 20th century.
 Situated on a prominent corner overlooking the courthouse, the sizable two-story building was built in the 1830s for merchant Robert Hyman of Edgecombe County by an area builder named Osborne.
-The Old Brick Store is a handsome transitional example of the Federal and Greek Revival styles along with later eras as large display windows and metal storefronts came into fashion.
+The Old Brick Store is a handsome transitional example of the Federal and Greek Revival styles with features from later eras such as large display windows and a fashionable metal storefront.

 Architectural and Historical Information